Top 5 Java Distributions: A Comprehensive Comparison

 Installation

-1. Visit the Zulu OpenJDK download page.
+• Visit the Azul Zulu download page.

-3. Download the installer suitable for your OS.
+• Download the installer for your system.

-Final Thoughts: Which is the Best?
+Final Thoughts: Which Java Distribution is Best?

 1. Oracle JDK: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html